Nadybot/HOROSCOPE_MODULE/README.md

-# Ganesha's Horoscope
+# Your daily Horoscope

-Get your daily horoscope from Ganesha, the fortune teller of your choice.
+Get your daily horoscope from the internet.
-Just type `!horoscope` and every character will get their individual horoscope by Ganesha.
+Just type `!horoscope` and every character will get their individual horoscope.